nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2022-01-30-year_of_the_fox.md

 The data seems to have been base-64 encoded.
 When I decoded them, I got non-human readable text that I couldn't really use.
 Let's move on for now.

-I then decided to use [LinPeas](https://github.com/carlospolop/PEASS-ng) to speed up the enumeration process.
+I decided to use [LinPeas](https://github.com/carlospolop/PEASS-ng) to speed up the enumeration process.
 After running the scan, I noticed something interesting:

 ![screenshot17](../assets/images/year_of_the_fox/screenshot17.png)